“Annulments” in Colorado – What They Are, and What They Aren’t

 7. The marriage being prohibited by law.

-These are the only bases for annulment in Colorado.
+These are the only basis for annulment in Colorado.
 If your situation does not fit into one of these specific categories then the marriage would need to be terminated through a dissolution of marriage and not an annulment.

 Procedural Differences Between an Annulment and a Dissolution of Marriage

-While the end goal of the two processes are very similar, there are a few specific differences between annulments and dissolutions in terms of the procedure.
+While the end goal of the two processes are similar, there are a few specific differences between annulments and dissolutions in terms of the procedure.

 First, in order for a Colorado court to hear an annulment case either one of the parties must have lived in the state for 30 days, or the marriage must have been entered into within the state.
 This is notably different from the requirements for a dissolution of marriage case, which requires one party to have lived in the state for 90 days regardless of where the marriage was entered into.